vpejaver/clingen-svi-comp_calibration/README.md

 #### 1. `local_posterior_probability`

 This directory contains the actual implementation of the algorithm to calculate local posterior probabilities (as described in Figure 2 of the paper).
+The script `main.m` serves as the wrapper that calls all the other functions in this directory.

-#### 2. results_postprocessing
+#### 2. `results_postprocessing`

 This directory contains scripts to post-process outputs from `local_posterior_probability` and/or generate additional statistics and tables for the results.

-#### 3. plotting
+#### 3. `plotting`

 This directory contains the code used to make the plots in the paper.